kartoza/miniSASS/docs/src/administrator/django-admin.md

         15. **Certificate Field:**  Allows administrators to upload user certificates as a part of the expert approval process.

-        16. **Save**: Save the current record and then get redirected to the Django Admin Table/record list.
+        16. **Save:** Save the current record and then get redirected to the Django Admin Table/record list.

-        17. **Save and add another**: Save the current record and then be redirected to a new page to add a new record.
+        17. **Save and add another:** Save the current record and then be redirected to a new page to add a new record.

-        18. **Save and continue editing**: Save the current record while still showing the current record.
+        18. **Save and continue editing:** Save the current record while still showing the current record.

-        19. **Delete button**: Delete the currently opened record.
+        19. **Delete button:** Delete the currently opened record.
 It will take administrators to a confirmation page.

     4. **Adding a New User:** The administrators can create a new user by clicking on the `add user` button, when the administrators click on this button a new page opens for adding the user record.